yayaiu6/yayaiu6/README.md

 ##  About Me
 Hi there!
 I’m **Yahya M. Marouf**, a passionate **AI and Machine Learning Engineer**.
-My focus is on **building and improving AI models from scratch**, rather than relying on pre-trained solutions.

 ##  Areas of Expertise
 - **AI Research & Development** with **Transformers & LLMs**